Learning extremal graphical structures in high dimensions

 \subsection{Competing methods and evaluation}

 We apply several methods for structure estimation to the simulated data.
 All methods are based on the empirical extremal variogram $\hat \Gamma$ defined in~\eqref{eq:defempvario}.
 For a given sample size $n$, this estimator uses only the $k$ largest exceedances in each variable.
 Throughout the simulation study, we choose $k = \lfloor n^{0.7}\rfloor$, which satisfies the assumptions for our theory.
-We refer to \citet[][Section 5]{EV20} for a detailed study of the choice of $k$ in the framework of structure learning for extremal trees, which applies in the same manner here.
+We refer to \citet[][Section 5]{EV22} for a detailed study of the choice of $k$ in the framework of structure learning for extremal trees, which applies in the same manner here.
 In practice, $k$ can be chosen based on stability plots of the estimated entries of $\hat \Gamma$, similar to the Hill plot \citep[e.g.,][]{dre2000}.
 Note that this strategy separates the choice of $k$ from the selection of the penalty parameter used in \eglearn{}, thus avoiding the simultaneous tuning of two hyperparameters.

-The first estimator of the extremal graph structure $G$ is the extremal minimum spanning tree $T_{\MST}$ introduced in \cite{EV20}.
+The first estimator of the extremal graph structure $G$ is the extremal minimum spanning tree $T_{\MST}$ introduced in \cite{EV22}.
 For a given estimate $\hat \Gamma$ of the extremal variogram, it is defined as

 where the minimum is taken over all tree structures $T$.
-In \cite{EV20} it is shown to consistently recover an underlying tree even in high dimensions.
+In \cite{EV22} it is shown to consistently recover an underlying tree even in high dimensions.
 By construction, this always results in a tree and hence cannot be consistent for more general graphs.